Hong Kong leader Lam does not rule out Beijing help, as economy suffers

 The protests, which show no sign of abating, pose the biggest popular challenge to Chinese President Xi Jinping since he came to power in 2012 and are Hong Kong’s thorniest political crisis since Britain returned it to China in 1997.

-Lam said protests were severely damaging Hong Kong’s economy.
 “Hong Kong’s various sectors will enter a severe winter season,” she said.

 Tens of thousands of protesters took to the streets of Hong Kong over the weekend wearing face masks, despite Lam having banned masks under colonial-era emergency laws invoked on Friday.
 Protesters have been using masks to shield their identities and to protect their faces from police tear gas.